RafaRemote/oc_python_p02_market_analysis/readme.md

 'python3 scrapeBooksPerAllCategories.py'

-or

-'python3 scrapeImageOfEachProductSeen.py'

 ## Descriptions of scripts

-_Note that Each script will create its own folder to store the extracted informations: csv or images_
+_Note that Each script will create folders to store the extracted informations: csv or images_
 ### 1. scrapeOneBook.py

 will extract the following datas: